Individual Sponsored Visa Services

 Using Government Powers:

-In a landmark move, the Albanese Government is considering employing its powers under Section 97 of the Education Services for Overseas Studients Act (ESOS Act) to issue suspention certificates to high-isk education providers.
+In a landmark move, the Albanese Government is considering employing its powers under Section 97 of the Education Services for Overseas Students Act (ESOS Act) to issue suspension certificates to high-risk education providers.
 This action would prevent these providers from recruiting international students.

 Clear criteria for issuing suspension certificates, such as application rates involving fraudulent documents and provider refusal rates, will be outlined through consultations.
 This proactive approach demonstrates the government’s commitment to tackling substandard providers head-on.